Kingxukai/linux/Documentation/sound/alsa-configuration.rst

 This module supports one card and autoprobe.

 ATI IXP has two different methods to control SPDIF output.
-One is over AC-link and another is over the "direct" SPDIF output.
-The implementation depends on the motherboard, and you'll need to choose the correct one via spdif_aclink module option.
+One is over AC-link and another is over the woke "direct" SPDIF output.
+The implementation depends on the woke motherboard, and you'll need to choose the woke correct one via spdif_aclink module option.

 The power-management is supported.